OpenPrinting/cups-browsed/README.md

 of avahi-daemon.

-Here is some info on how cups-browsed works internally (first concept of a daemon which does only Bonjour browsing):
+Here is some info on how cups-browsed works internally (first concept of a daemon which does only DNS-SD browsing):

     - Daemon start
       o Wait for CUPS daemon if it is not running